-One Way To Predict A Stable Neighborhood: See If A Gym Offering Daycare Is Nearby
+One Way To Predict A Stable Neighborhood: See If A Gym Offering Childcare Is Nearby

 Kevin Graham7-Minute Read

-Why Look For A Health Club With A Daycare?
+Why Look For A Health Club With Childcare?

 We recently did a study on over 40 zip codes across the U.S. where Rocket HomesSM has real estate listings and found that having a gym that offers daycare in an area could be a simple way to figure out if an area is stable and good place to invest in property.
 Simply put, where there’s a health club that offers childcare amenities, there’s a strong correlation with higher property values and several other factors that indicate a stable neighborhood, in our analysis.